otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/assessments/project/project-descriptor.md

 #### API Tests (4 marks)

-Implement API tests for the following:
+Implement unit tests for the following:

 - CRUD operations for each model
 - Register, login and logout